Universal Koszul Duality for Kac-Moody Groups: Soergel description of -motives on flag varieties

 \section{Soergel description of $K$-motives on flag varieties}

-In this section will give a Soergel-theoretic description the $K$-theoretic Hecke category $\HeckeK_{\Dd}$ which consists $K$-motives on the Hecke stack $B\backslash G/B$ of a Kac--Moody group $G$ associated to a Kac--Moody root datum $\Dd$.
+In this section we will give a Soergel-theoretic description of the $K$-theoretic Hecke category $\HeckeK_{\Dd}$ which consists of $K$-motives on the Hecke stack $B\backslash G/B$ of a Kac--Moody group $G$ associated to a Kac--Moody root datum $\Dd$.